PalisadoesFoundation/talawa-api/CONTRIBUTING.md

 <br/>

 #### pre-commit hook
-we run a pre-commit hook which automatically runs these checks each time you make a commit and also fixes some of the issues.
+We run a pre-commit hook which automatically runs code quality checks each time you make a commit and also fixes some of the issues.
 This way you don't have to run them manually each time.

 If you don't want these pre-commit checks running on each commit, you can manually opt out of it using the `--no-verify` flag with your commit message as shown:-